pgbouncer/pgbouncer/doc/usage.md

 `-d`, `--daemon`
 :   Run in the background.
 Without it, the process will run in the foreground.

+    In daemon mode, setting `pidfile` as well as `logfile` or `syslog` is required.
+No log messages will be written to stderr after going into the background.

     Note: Does not work on Windows; **pgbouncer** need to run as service there.

 `-R`, `--reboot`